marcopacini/ts_prometheus/README.md

   help: "A summary of the response size.",
   percentiles: [ .25, .5, .75, 1 ]
   maxAge: 1000 // milliseconds
-  ageBuckets: 5 // the max number of value
+  ageBuckets: 5 // number of observations
 });
 ```